Emergence of a fluctuation relation for heat in nonequilibrium Landauer processes: Bound Comparison

 \section{Bound Comparison}

 Although no discernible hierarchy between $\omega$ and $\gamma$ exists, here we compare the tightness of these bounds to $\beta \braket{\q}$.
-In Fig.~\ref{BoundComparison}, we sample 5,000 Haar-random interactions and initial states to analyse general behaviours in regions of the parameter space.
+In Fig.~\ref{BoundComparison}, we sample 5000 Haar-random interactions and initial states to analyse general behaviours in regions of the parameter space.
 The average heat dissipated in these cases is non-negative, so $\gamma - \omega > 0$ implies that $\gamma$ is a tighter bound.

-The only distribution of $\gamma - \omega$ that has a significant proportion of negative data points occurs for small-scale interactions where the process occurs at low temperature (see (a) in Fig.~\ref{BoundComparison}).
+The only distribution of $\gamma - \omega$ that has a significant proportion of negative data points occurs for small-scale interactions where the process occurs at low temperature (see Fig.~\ref{BoundComparison}~(a)).
 This shows that $\omega$ can provide a tighter bound to the average heat than $\gamma$ in this regime ($\omega$ outperforms $\gamma$ for $\sim35\%$ of such interactions).
-However, regardless of the temperature, when either dimension is much larger than the other (or both are large), $\gamma$ almost always provides a tighter bound to the average heat (see (b) -- (h) in Fig.~\ref{BoundComparison}).
-It is interesting to note that as the dimension of the system increases, $\gamma - \omega$ tends to peak around a specific value (see (c), (d), (g) \& (h) in Fig.~\ref{BoundComparison}).
+However, regardless of the temperature, when either dimension is much larger than the other (or both are large), $\gamma$ almost always provides a tighter bound to the average heat (see Fig.~\ref{BoundComparison}~(b) -- (h)).
+It is interesting to note that as the dimension of the system increases, $\gamma - \omega$ tends to peak around a specific value (see Fig.~\ref{BoundComparison}~(c), (d), (g) \& (h)).

-The tightness of $\gamma$ with respect to the average heat itself can be understood from the distribution of $\beta \Delta \q - \gamma$.
-Independent of subsystem dimensions, $\gamma$ provides a tight bound when the process occurs at high temperatures (see (b), (d), (f) \& (g) in Fig.~\ref{BoundComparison}), but a rather poor bound for interactions at low temperatures (where all other known bounds also perform poorly).
-It is also interesting to note that as the dimension of the reservoir increases, $\beta \Delta \q - \gamma$ tends to 0 and so the GPM bound is tight.
+The tightness of $\gamma$ with respect to the average heat itself can be understood from the distribution of $\beta \braket{\q} - \gamma$.
+Independent of subsystem dimensions, $\gamma$ provides a tight bound when the process occurs at high temperatures (see Fig.~\ref{BoundComparison}~(b), (d), (f) \& (g)), but a rather poor bound for interactions at low temperatures (where all other known bounds also perform poorly).
+Note that as the dimension of the reservoir increases, $\beta \braket{\q} - \gamma$ tends to 0 and so the GPM bound is tight.